Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 \subsubsection{Dirichlet processes.}

 An alternative to the model given in Equation \eqref{eq:finitemix} is to consider a model with an infinite number of components.
 One of the main tools used in this context is the Dirichlet process.
-Dirichlet processes (DPs) are typically denoted as $F \sim DP(\alpha, F_0)$, where $\alpha>0$ and $F_0$ is a distribution over $(\Theta,\mathcal{A})$, with $\Theta$ being a space and $\mathcal{A}$ a $\sigma$-field of subsets. $F_0$ is commonly referred to as the base distribution, representing the expected value of the process.
-The second parameter, $\alpha$, is known as the concentration parameter and can be interpreted as a scale parameter related to the variance of the process.
+Let $F$ be a random probability measure on $\Theta$.
+We write $F \sim DP(\alpha, F_0)$ to denote that $F$ is distributed according to a Dirichlet process with base measure $F_0$ and concentration parameter $\alpha$.

 The success of DPs in Bayesian analysis is due to their conjugacy: if $F\sim DP(\alpha,F_0)$, then the posterior distribution is also a Dirichlet process.
 It can be proven \citep{Ferguson1973} that the support of the random variable $F$ is almost surely the family of discrete distributions.
 Although this limits its density estimation properties, this feature introduces a clustering ability in the DP, as demonstrated by the P\'olya urn scheme of \cite{blackwell1973ferguson}.
 Consider a sequence of independent and identically distributed (i.i.d.) variables $\theta_1, \theta_2, \ldots \sim F$ where $F \sim DP(\alpha, F_0)$.
-Since $\theta_{n+1} | F, \theta_1, \ldots, \theta_n \sim F$, for every measurable set $B \subset \Theta$, the predictive distribution of $\theta_{n+1}$ given $\theta_1, \ldots, \theta_n$ is
+Since $\theta_{n+1} | F, \theta_1, \ldots, \theta_n \sim F$, the predictive distribution of $\theta_{n+1}$ given $\theta_1, \ldots, \theta_n$ is

 This predictive distribution is a mixture of the base distribution $F_0$ and the empirical distribution of the atoms already drawn; here, $\delta_x$ represents the Dirac mass at $x$.
 In other words, it contains point masses at $\theta_1, \ldots, \theta_n$, which implies that there are ties in a sequence of $n$ sequentially drawn atoms.
-Let $\theta_1^*, \ldots, \theta_{K_+}^*$ denote the unique values drawn from $F$ and let $n_h = \# \{ i: \theta_i = \theta_h^*\}$.
-Equation \eqref{eq:theta_pred} can then be rewritten as

-which demonstrates that the probability of allocating a new location to the $h$-th component increases as the number of atoms allocated to that component increases.
 For further information, refer to \cite{aldous1985exchangeability} and \cite{pitman2002}, which discuss a similar construction based on random partitions.